progrium/go-extpoints/README.md

 Assuming you tell third-party developers to call your `extpoints.Register` in their `init()`, you can link them with a side-effect import (using a blank import name).

-Make this easy for users to enable/disable via comments, or add their own without worrying about messing with your code by having a separate `extensions.go` or `plugins.go` file with just these imports:
+You can make this easy for users to enable/disable via comments, or add their own without worrying about messing with your code by having a separate `extensions.go` or `plugins.go` file with just these imports:

 ```go
 package yourpackage